Jason Richardson: Golden State Warriors (2001–2007)

 The Warriors drafted Jason Richardson out of Michigan State with the 5th overall pick.

 Richardson competed in the Rookie Challenge as a rookie in 2002 and a sophomore in 2003.
 His teams won both years, and he was awarded the Rookie Challenge MVP as a rookie.
 As a sophomore, he had a memorable moment when, in the closing seconds of the game, he bounced the ball off Carlos Boozer's forehead and then made a three-pointer before the clock ran out.

 During his time with Golden State, Richardson gained popularity for his outstanding scoring, ability to dunk, dedication to the team and fans, and ethical maturity.
 As the long time captain of the Warriors, Richardson organized a letter of apology to Warrior fans in 2005 after the team failed to make the playoffs for the 12th straight season.
 The letter ran in several Bay Area newspapers.
 The following year, Richardson helped lead the Warriors to their first playoff trip in 13 years.
 The Warriors upset the top-seeded Dallas Mavericks in the first round, but lost in the second round to the Utah Jazz.

 Even after leaving Golden State, Richardson remained one of the most popular players among Warrior fans because of his electric style of play and ability to shoot three-pointers, as well as the longevity and tenor of his tenure with the team.
 Richardson set the Warrior franchise record for three-pointers made in a game without missing (8) in a home win against the Phoenix Suns.
 Richardson is especially known for his high-flying abilities and is widely regarded as one of the best dunkers in 2000s.
-He won the NBA Slam Dunk Contests in 2002 and 2003, and also competed in the 2004 contest, but lost to Fred Jones in the finals.
+He won the NBA Slam Dunk Contests in 2002 and 2003, and also competed in the 2004 contest, but lost to Fred Jones in the finals and stopped participating.